 There are countless varieties of different key and lock cores that have been produced over hundreds of years of lock production.
-Some of them more secure than others, and each of them have their own strengths and weaknesses.
+Some of them are more secure than others, and each of them has its own strengths and weaknesses.
 Even the same type of lock can be very different in its actual security level and unfortunately, this is not something that you can see by looking at the outside of a lock.

 Standard Locking Mechanism

 First, we will talk about the most common type of lock and key, you surely have some of these on your keyring, and most locks around the world are made with these.
 They are very easy to produce but can vary in their security level significantly.

 Some of the factors that contribute to the security of a normal keyway are.

 - Different metals used for the key pins

 - Different security types for the key pins

 A low-security type of lock would be something like the one in the picture, where it only has 4 pins and the key does not have very great bitting to make it harder to pick.

 To find a higher security lock look for one with a key that has a much more pronounced pattern and is more complex with more ridges and valleys than the one we have pictured here.